Baked Apples with Crumble

 This post may contain affiliate links.
 Read our disclosure policy.

 Two of the best apple desserts in one!
-Apple Crumble Baked Apples have a cinnamon brown sugar oatmeal topping baked inside.
+Baked Apples with Crumble have a cinnamon brown sugar oatmeal crumb topping baked on top.
 Serve with vanilla ice cream.

 skillet of baked apples with crumble on top

-You may also love our apple turnovers with puff pastry!
+You may also love our apple bread and apple turnovers with puff pastry!

 • Flavor: Have you ever had apple crisp?
 Or an apple pie with a streusel baked on top?
 That’s what this tastes like.
-You’ll get the full flavor of the apple, but also the nutty & buttery cinnamon streusel topping.
+You’ll get the full flavor of the apple filling, but also the nutty & buttery cinnamon streusel topping.

 • Texture: With baked apples, I don’t love it if the skin is chewy.
 But with this recipe, the skin softened up nicely and the apple was tender.
 It paired well with the slightly crunchy oat topping.